-Carmen A. Pacheco* serves as Corporate Secretary and Executive Board member for the Board of Directors of the National Puerto Rican Day Parade, Inc. She is a founding partner of Pacheco & Lugo, PLLC.
+Carmen A. Pacheco Esq.* is a founding partner of Pacheco & Lugo, PLLC.
 Pacheco & Lugo, PLLC is the first Hispanic women-owned law firm of New York established at One World Trade Center in January 1992.

-Carmen A. Pacheco has a comprehensive practice advising clients from initial entity formation to possible exit strategies, strategic joint ventures, licensing, and commercial and residential real property transactions.
+Ms. Pacheco has a comprehensive practice advising clients from initial entity formation to possible exit strategies, strategic joint ventures, licensing, and commercial and residential real property transactions.
 She has considerable experience with all types of retail, office and ground leases, construction loans, acquisitions and acquisition loans, dispositions, listing and engagement contracts, construction and architect contracts, real estate brokerage, and real estate partnerships and joint ventures.
 Ms. Pacheco represents clients seeking to form new corporations, limited liability companies or partnerships, including providing guidance on choice of entity, domicile, capitalization and financing, venture fund, and strategic partnership ventures.
-She actively counsels existing clients in all aspects of their business law needs, particularly in the areas of contracts, financing, real estate, licensing, joint ventures and intellectual property.
+She actively counsels existing clients in all aspects of their business law needs, particularly in the areas of contracts, financing, real estate, licensing, joint ventures, and intellectual property.
 She represents both sellers and buyers in domestic and cross-border transactions.
-Ms. Pacheco’s clients include entrepreneurs and start-up companies as well as small and medium-sized private companies as well government entity representation.
+Ms. Pacheco’s clients include entrepreneurs and start-up companies in addition to small and medium-sized private companies and government entities.

 Maria Elena Girone* serves as Development Committee Chair and Executive Board member for the Board of Directors of the National Puerto Rican Day Parade, Inc.

-Ms. Girone is the President and CEO of the Puerto Rican Family Institute, Inc. (PRFI), a not-for-profit organization with a mission to enhance the functioning and self-sufficiency of diverse marginalized communities, and to prevent family disintegration.
+Ms. Girone is currently retired.
+She served as President and CEO of the Puerto Rican Family Institute, Inc. (PRFI), a not-for-profit organization with a mission to enhance the functioning and self-sufficiency of diverse marginalized communities, and to prevent family disintegration.
 PRFI is a multi-program, family-oriented health and human service agency that provides culturally sensitive services to all children, youth, adults and families, and respects all individual’s ethnic, cultural and personal identities.
 Each individual’s identity and community, however that person defines them, serve as the foundation for the culturally responsive services that the Institute provides.